Scheduling KPIs

 What is the purpose of scheduling KPIs?

-Scheduling KPIs are the first step to an improved schedule.
-Scheduling KPIs aim to help store managers verify the quality of their schedules during the schedule creation phase and look back at an already worked schedule with the help of a number of metrics.
-These KPIs are single metrics that are easily accessible and configurable on an organizational level so that you can ensure that your store managers look at the right metrics when creating their schedules.
+Scheduling KPIs are the first step toward an improved schedule.
+They aim to help store managers verify the quality of their schedules during the creation phase and review already worked schedules using key metrics.
+These KPIs are single metrics that are easily accessible and configurable on an organizational level, ensuring your store managers look at the right data when scheduling.

 What are Productivity KPIs?